 In practice: milk thistle can be consumed as a tea, to be drunk three times a day.
 It is also found in the form of dietary supplements standardised in silymarin, which have the advantage of being more easily absorbed by the body.
 The dosage commonly recommended is 200 milligrams, three times a day.

-Artichoke, or Cynara Scolimus, is a vegetable that’s particularly popular during the summer months for its distinctive flavour.
+Artichoke, or Cynara Scolimus, is a vegetable that’s particularly popular during the summer months for its distinctive flavor.
 Less well-known, however, are its amazing liver-protective properties which are attributed to a particular polyphenol called cynarin.
 This compound is recommended for those with a sluggish liver as it stimulates production of bile, a viscous liquid essential for good lipid digestion and active elimination of waste products and toxins (3).

 Artichoke leaf also plays a role in protecting liver cells, and stimulating their regeneration following mechanical or chemical damage (4).